Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

  * ``@title``: the "Title" semantic.
 It behaves like a string field.
  * ``@description``: the "Description" semantic.
 It behaves like a text field.

+Integer:
+ * ``@id``: the "Artifact id" dynamic field.
+It contains the unique id of the artifact, a strictly positive integer.

 Dates:
  * ``@submitted_on``: the "Submitted On" dynamic field.
 It behaves like a date field, but the empty string ``''`` is not allowed (this field cannot be empty).
  * ``@last_update_date``: the "Last Update Date" dynamic field.
 It behaves like a date field, but the empty string ``''`` is not allowed (this field cannot be empty).